jmitchell35/holbertonschool-shell/basics/README.md

-6-firstdirectory creates a directory named my_first_directory in the temporary files directory 7-movethatfile moves file betty from tmp dir to /tmp/my_first_directory 8-firstdelete deletes the betty file in the tmp/my_first_directory
+6-firstdirectory creates a directory named my_first_directory in the temporary files directory 7-movethatfile moves file betty from tmp dir to /tmp/my_first_directory 8-firstdelete deletes the betty file in the tmp/my_first_directory 9-firstdirdeletion deletes my_first_directory in the temporary files directory